etcherfx/RedditVideoGenerator/README.md

 # RedditVideoGenerator

-<h3>A program that generates a .mp4 video automatically by querying a post on a subreddit and grabbing several comments. </h3>
+<span style="font-size:18px;">A program that generates a .mp4 video automatically by querying a post on a subreddit and grabbing several comments. </span>

 </div>